Employment skills development programs

 Register of employment skills development programs

-Programs that have been recognised by the Department of Education and Training are placed on the Register of employment skills development programs (PDF, 449KB or
+Programs that have been recognised by the department are placed on the Register of employment skills development programs (PDF, 583KB or

 The register provides details about the programs and how to contact the provider.